-Prerequisite: An average grade of "B" or better on approved high school course-work or consent of instructor.
+Prerequisite: An average grade of "B" or better on approved high school course work or consent of the Departmental Chairperson.
 See counselor for further details.

 A study of the political, economic, social, and intellectual history of the United States history from the discovery of America to the end of the Civil War, with special emphasis on individual and group projects.
-(220551)
+(220501)